alejandrovrojas/nano/README.md

 #### Escape characters
 Tags can be marked with a `#` in the same fashion, which will escape the output.
-For a variable named `code` with the value
+In this example, for a variable named `code` with the value

 ```js
 '<script>/* test */</script>'